What is a common cold?

 - High dose Vitamin C

-- The over-the-counter cough suppressant dextromethorphan may be helpful to some
+- Over the counter cough suppressant (dextromethorphan) may be helpful to some individuals for cough.

 - Pain in teeth or sinuses